You are sitting in your room with a warm cup of tea and your favorite book in your hand. The exotic rose candle lit near the bed smells so good.

 Again the sound “hic” reverberates in your house.

-You gather up all the courage you had and head to the lobby with a groom in your hand.
+You gather all the courage you had and head to the lobby with a groom in your hand.
 Well, something is better than nothing.
 Maybe the thief will get scared with a broom.

 As you are stepping ahead toward the lobby, the sound is becoming more clear.